mojaloop/pisp-project/docs/linking/README.md

 created.
 This request must be conveyed both to the PISP itself and the Auth service which will be the record of trust for these resources.

+The Auth service is then responsible for calling `POST /participants/CONSENTS/{id}`.
+This call will associate the `consentId` with the auth-service's `participantId` and allows us to look up the Auth service given a `consentId` at a later date.

 ![Grant consent](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mojaloop/pisp/master/docs/linking/4-grant-consent.puml)

+> Notes:
+> 1. In this example, the DFSP uses the [proposed broadcast](https://github.com/mojaloop/pisp/issues/79) method of sending a `POST /consents` with 2 values for the `FSPIOP-Destination` header.
+> 2. In this example, the DFSP here uses the `central-auth` service.
+In the case where a DFSP runs their own auth-service, they would be expected to update their own auth-service separately to this call.
+> 3. We don't explicitly record the relationship between a DFSP & Auth service.
+It's assumed that a DFSP knows the `participantId` of it's Auth service, and can address it correctly using the `FSPIOP-Destination` header in the `POST /consents` request.

 ## 1.6.
 Credential registration